 In Australia, as solar systems are being upgraded, we encourage business and home owners to donate or sell us their working de-commissioned solar panels.
 During replacements, up to 80% of solar panels can still be used, so we are working to prevent this valuable energy resource becoming waste in land-fill.

-From our warehouse on The Gold Coast, we load the used solar panels into shipping containers and send them to West Africa.
+From our central warehouses, we load the used solar panels into shipping containers and send them to West Africa.
 In Nigeria, the used panels are transported to rural areas where they receive a second life, powering essential appliances and providing lighting for many more years to come.

-The Alight Project is a social enterprise based in Queensland, Australia.
+The Alight Project is a social enterprise founded in Queensland, Australia.
 We are on a mission to make solar energy accessible to the roughly 60% of Africans who live without electricity.
 Energy poverty is the ultimate economic hindrance as it prevents people from participating in the modern economy.
 When used solar panels are teamed with simple systems, people's lives change for the better.
 Our mission is to make solar energy affordable by giving those in rural areas of Africa access to quality used solar panels.

 The generous support of many has made our project successful.
 With the help of like-minded businesses and individuals we collect used solar panels and from our warehouse, we then load them into shipping containers and send them to Nigeria, West Africa.
 It's a win-win.
 We keep used panels out of land-fill at home and change peoples lives abroad.